lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

 The most efficient approach to later plotting and creating tables is to have all models in a single dataframe.
-You've already prepared them a bit, now its time to combine them together so you can continue wrangling.
+You've already prepared them a bit, now it's time to combine them together so you can continue wrangling.

 `@instructions`
-- Using `bind_rows`, put the two model list objects together.
+- Using `bind_rows()`, put the two model list objects together.
-- Continuing to pipe, add (`mutate`) an outcome column for the `got_cvd` variable.
+- Continuing to pipe, add (`mutate()`) an outcome column for the `got_cvd` variable.
-- Finally, use `filter()` to keep only conditions where the `predictor` is the `term` and the `effect` is `"fixed"`.
+- Finally, use `filter()` to keep only conditions where the `predictor` equals `term` and `effect` equals `"fixed"`.

 `@hint`
 - Filter when predictor and term are the same (`==`).